yangchnet/Dessert/content/posts/golang/5种goroutine池的实现之对比.md

 			case wu = <-work:

 				// possible for one more nilled out value to make it
-				// through when channel closed, don't quite understad the why if wu == nil {
+				// through when channel closed, don't quite understand the why if wu == nil {
 					continue
 				}